 The biggest winner, at least from an improvement in odds perspective, was Amy Klobuchar.
 Her odds rose 50% from 94.6X to 62.8X.
 She jumped over Gabbard and Harris into 11th place overall.

 Here are the big winner and losers from this debate as well as since the start of debate season:

-Below are the odds of candidates with better than a 200 to 1 shot as well as the trend of the top candidates:
+Here are the odds of candidates with a better than 200 to 1 shot as well as a trend of the top candidates: